NachoCP/TrainingProgram/docs/0202_frontend.md

 The current design of the UI Layer introduces significant technical debt due to its violation of the Single Responsibility Principle (SRP), one of the key tenets of clean architecture and maintainable code.
 The UI layer is handling multiple responsibilities, such as data presentation, managing user interactions, generating synthetic data, and handling state changes.

 To address this, the responsibilities should be refactored into more distinct layers or components.
-For example, integrating the data synthetic generation in the backend service and serve it to the view part through the services without having any data manipulation.
+For example, integrating the data synthetic generation in the backend service and serving it to the view part through the services without having any data manipulation.